aka: Species Last Name

 - Every character in The Caribou Kitchen has this, plus some Added Alliterative Appeal (ie. Claudia Caribou, Abe Anteater etc.)

-- Stimpson J. Cat (Ren and Stimpy)
+- Stimpson J. Cat (The Ren & Stimpy Show)

 - Jake the Dog, and in a bizarre occurrence, Finn the Human in Adventure Time.
 According to the creator, Finn is named "Finn the Human" because he is supposedly the Last of His Kind.
 Note that these aren't their surnames - they're brothers, as Finn was adopted by Jake's parents, so they'd probably have the same surname if it applied to Dogs in the Land of Ooo.